How to Stay Calm During Toddler Meltdowns When You Feel Triggered

 Validate feelings.

-Many parents think this means they’re failing at gentle parenting.
+It’s easy to assume this means you’re failing at gentle parenting.

 Why Gentle Parenting Feels Hard Sometimes